-Heywood Farm was built in 1650 and is situated at number 2 and 4 Bollington Road.
+Heywood Farm was built in 1650 and is situated at numbers 2 and 4 Bollington Road.
 It originated as a farmhouse and a barn.
 The barn was built in the 18th century.
 Both parts were altered in the 19th century forming two adjoining houses.
-They are constructed in sandstone with a roof in Kerridge stone-slate with a stone ridge.
+They are constructed in sandstone with a roof in Kerridge stone tiles with a stone ridge.
 The houses are in two storeys and each has a four bay front.
-The windows are casements, both houses and both houses have gabled half-dormers.
+The windows are casements, and both houses have gabled half-dormers.
 There is evidence of timber-framing in the interior walls of the former farmhouse.

-The Tithe Map of 1849 state that this building was owned by Brodbelt Exors of the late Thomas John Bryde.
+The Tithe Map of 1849 state that this building was owned by Brodbelt, executor of the late Thomas John Bryde.
 The occupier was Thomas Middleton.

 Census

-1891: The Parrott family were living at Heywood Farm or 4 Bollington Road at this time although it doesn`t seem to have been named at this time.
-Head of house was William Parrott aged forty three years and was from Dean Row, Cheshire.
+1891: The Parrott family were living at Heywood Farm or 4 Bollington Road, although it doesn`t seem to have been named at this time.
+Head of the house was William Parrott aged forty three years who was from Dean Row, Cheshire.
 He was described as a farmer and wheelwright.
 His wife Sarah was a year younger than her husband and was born in Alderley, Cheshire.
 They had four daughters and three sons all born in Macclesfield apart from the youngest who was born in Bollington.
 Their ages ranged from two to twenty four years and the three eldest were all cotton operatives.

 1901: Sarah Parrott was still living at 4 Bollington Road but was a widow.
 She was listed as a farmer.
 She still had five of her children living with her aged between twelve and thirty years.
 Their occupations were cotton operative, blacksmith, wheelwright and dressmaker.

-Before the war Roly and Florence Wade lived at Heywood farm, see articles below taken from Bollington Live magazine from July 1998.
+Before the WWII Roly and Florence Wade lived at Heywood farm, see articles below taken from Bollington Live magazine from July 1998.
 Click on them to enlarge. (sorry the images are of poor quality).
+You can see the original article here

 Roly Wade was born in 1915 and died in 2009.
 He had at least three daughters named Mary, Lynda and Margaret.